Updated: Aug 8

-Lot warned his sons-in-laws to leave Sodom & Gomorrah!
+Lot warned his sons-in-law to leave Sodom & Gomorrah!
 These men heard!
-They were focuses, attentive, and present enough to hear, but they did not understand that Lot was being used as mouth piece to save their lives so they laughed like foolish goats!
+They were focused, attentive, and present enough to hear, but they did not understand that Lot was being used as a mouthpiece to save their lives so they laughed like foolish goats!
 They failed to distinguish the joke from the truth and it cost them their lives in the end.

 Jonah also heard!
 He heard precisely what Go wanted him to do.
 He knew it was God speaking yet he ran!
 He was in full disobedience to the will of God.
-So, God showed him what happens to people who say no when God has said yes!
-Jonah ended up doing God's will but he could've avoided being in the belly of a fish, if he had obeyed in the first place.
+So, God showed him what happens to people who say no when God says yes!
+Jonah ended up doing God's will but he could've avoided being in the belly of a fish if he had obeyed in the first place.

 Moses is an interesting case because he had this close bond with God!
 He heard God's voice, yet he failed to follow instructions.
 In my opinion, Moses got caught up!
-If you read the story from verse 2, you'll see that the people were gathering against Moses.
+If you read the story from verse 2, you'll see that the people were annoying the living daylights out of Moses.
 They quarreled and fought and were simply never satisfied even though Moses worked HARD.
 One day, Moses receives word from God to provide water to the people.
 He was told to TAP not STRIKE but with all the fighting and yelling of the people, Moses STRUCK the rock and POW!
 Water!
-Just like that, he missed it.
+Just like that, Moses disobeyed!

 Food For Thought:

 If knowledge is power, why aren't people doing better?
-A lot of us hear or know, but we aren't taking these things seriously or we're willfully disobeying God in an effort to satisfy ourselves.
+A lot of us hear or know, but we aren't aiming to literally do better or we're willfully disobeying God in an effort to satisfy ourselves.
 Yes, it is important for us to know and have a good understanding, but now we have reached the point of having to actually do.

 Doers, or people who do, are people who act with intention!

-Here are a 3 examples: The Life of Jesus / John the Baptist / The Apostles
+Here are 3 examples: The Life of Jesus / John the Baptist / The Apostles

 Jesus: He lived an intentional lifestyle.
 Every conversation He had, had the intent of drawing individuals closer to the father.
 He heard from His father, knew precisely what must be done, and acted accordingly.